Perfectionist

 ]

-You can define your own groups and use regexp patterns to match specific object keys.
+Defines custom groups to match specific object keys.

 A custom group definition may follow one of the two following interfaces: